-Funds will be provided to rehabilitate existing owner-occupied single-family units.
-State Recipients and Subrecipients are eligible to receive project delivery costs of \$7500 for each HOME- funded housing rehabbed home.
-Homeowners must meet the income thresholds of less than eighty percent (80%) of the average median income for their counties.
-Funds for rehabilitation of the homes are made in the form of a 0% deferred payment loan that is forgivable if the homeowners maintain the home as their primary residence for five (5) years for housing rehabilitation or for ten (10) years for housing reconstruction.
+Funds for home rehabilitation are provided through a zero percent (0%) deferred payment loan that is forgivable if the homeowners maintain the home as their primary residence for five (5) years for housing rehabilitation or ten (10) years for housing reconstruction.

-C. Procurement Procedures
+D. Procurement

-Each recipient of a HOME award will be required to provide proof of adequate builder's risk insurance, property insurance, and/or contractor liability insurance during construction and property insurance following construction for the assisted property throughout the affordability period of the award.
-If the recipient of the HOME award is a Local Unit of Government, or a non-profit not acting as a developer, the recipient must follow competitive procurement procedures when procuring all materials, supplies, equipment, and construction or professional services related to the HOME award.
-Please note that public non-for-profits (i.e., Housing or Redevelopment Authorities, and public agencies may not act as Developers and must competitively procure.
-If the non-for-profit recipient is acting as a developer, competitive procurement standards are not required.
+If the recipient of the HOME award is a local government, or a nonprofit not acting as a developer, the recipient must follow competitive procurement procedures when procuring all materials, supplies, equipment, and construction or professional services related to the CHIP award.
+Please note that public not-for-profits (i.e., Housing or Redevelopment Authorities) and public agencies may not act as Developers and must competitively procure.
+If the nonprofit recipient is acting as a developer, competitive procurement standards are not required.